Beyoncé posts first photo of newborn twins, Earth goes wild

 Behold.

-Beyoncé has posted the first pictures of her twins — Sir Carter and Rumi — her son and daughter whose birth details had been kept tightly under wraps until now.
+Beyoncé has posted the first pictures of her twins — Sir Carter and Rumi — whose birth details had been kept tightly under wraps until now.

 "Sir Carter and Rumi 1 month today," Beyonce wrote in the post early Friday morning.